BigBadE/Raven-Language/language/README.md

 - Checker: Verifies all borrows, generics, method calls, returns, etc...
 - CLI: Command Line Interface for using Raven
 - Compilers: The compilers Raven uses
+- Data: Settings data used by every package.
+Seperated to prevent dependency loops.
 - Parser: Raven's Lexer and Parser
 - Runner: Handles running compilation with the given arguments
 - Syntax: Contains the structures for the language's syntax

+# Terms
+- Async/Asynchronous: Code that runs at the same time as other code, which is generally faster but needs special considerations to prevent bugs.
+See Arc and Mutex on the Rust docs for more info on how we stop multithreading bugs.
+- Finalization: The process of linking methods and structures, and verifying that all types are correct.
+- Linking: The process of attaching a name to the associated data.
+Can either be internal (for example, finding the code of the function called "main" from the name) or external (for example, calling a method in the C library like printf).

 # Compilation